Want ‘Free’ Eggs in Montana? Do the Math Before You Buy Chicks

 - Her estimated cost is around $100 a month to feed 17 chickens.

-This poster didn't include the cost of heat lamps, bedding, straw, etc. Not to mention the time spent cleaning the chicken coop and washing/collecting eggs.
-She estimated her break-even cost on the "free" eggs is right around $4.50 a dozen.
-Sure, she could probably save a few pennies per pound if she was buying chicken food by the ton, but if you think you can raise your own chickens and get eggs cheaper than from the giant corporate egg producers, you might want to think again.
+Sure, she could probably save a few pennies per pound if she was buying chicken food by the ton, but if you think you can raise your chickens and get eggs cheaper than from the giant corporate egg producers, you might want to think again.

-Other benefits of having your own hens.
+There are other benefits of having your own hens.

 Trust me, homegrown eggs are simply the best.
-They taste better, they look better (deep orange yolks!) and you can control what your chickens eat.
+They taste better, they look better (deep orange yolks!), and you can control what your chickens eat.
 Organic?
 Non-GMO?
 Free-range?
 You bet.
 Another upside is that when the next egg shortage empties the grocery store shelves, you can always walk out to your backyard and get some eggs.